ifnspaml/Perceptual-Weighting-Filter-Loss/README.md

 ### Installation

 - Install [TensorFlow](https://www.tensorflow.org/) and [Keras](https://www.tensorflow.org/)
+- Some Python packages need to be installed, please see detailed information in the Python scripts.
 - Install [Matlab](https://www.mathworks.com/)

 ### Datasets

 Note that in this project the clean speech signals are from [Grid corpus](https://doi.org/10.1121/1.2229005) dataset (downsampled to 16 kHz) and noise signals are from [ChiMe-3](https://ieeexplore.ieee.org/abstract/document/7404837/) dataset.
-In order to run the scripts in this project, the abovementioned two datasets are assumed to be available locally and placed under the directory of `./Audio Data/grid coupus 16khz/.` and `./Audio Data/16khz noise/.`, respectively (see `GitHubTrain_part_1_CleanAndNoisyMixture.m` for the detailed directory structure of the datasets).
+In order to run the scripts in this project, the abovementioned two datasets are assumed to be available locally and placed under the directory of `./Audio Data/grid corpus 16khz/` and `./Audio Data/16khz noise/`, respectively (see `GitHubTrain_part_1_CleanAndNoisyMixture.m` for the detailed directory structure of the datasets).

 ### Training and validation data preparation